 43 is not roughly 50.
 That’s a round-up of nearly 14%.
 And then saying 52mm, when using a 35mm focal length on a crop factor camera, is close enough to 50 mm compounds the error (20%).

 Maybe it’s the engineer in me, but these sort of “errors” get passed around and become “truth”, and then we get stuck with them1.

 The first time I used this lens was during my trips into Philadelphia for daily radiation treatments for my Graves Eye Disease.
 After each treatment, while I waited for the valet to bring the car around, I would stand on the street and take photos.
 I have used the lens mostly for street photography ever since.
 Street photography was something I hadn’t done much with other cameras and lenses, but learning how to use this lens was a big help.
-Instead of pointing the lens at people, I practised by looking down at the flip screen to use focus-peaking, which I think made me seem less threating as perhaps some people thought I was using a film camera.
+Instead of pointing the lens at people, I practised by looking down at the flip screen to use focus-peaking, which made me seem less threatening as perhaps some people thought I was using a film camera.

 - Name: Asahi Optical Co.
 Super-Multi-Coated Takumar 28mm f/3.5